condron/es-workshop/README.md

 The `TodoController`s REST interface offers two routes `GET /todo` which lists all existing (or at most 1000) items and `GET /todo/:id` which will list the items from the stream with the supplied `id`.

-The code that does all of the lifting is
+The code that does all of the lifting is as follows...

 ```typescript
 async findItems(